By Michael P. Sampson (part 5 of 8)

 This second inquiry requires a spouse attempting to bring a business entity or trust into a Florida family law action to establish that the entity or trust has sufficient minimum contacts with Florida.
 When it does, requiring the defendant to defend the case in Florida meets federal requirements of fair play and substantial justice.
 See Burger King Corp. v.
 Rudzewicz, 471 U.S. 462 (1985).

-Contacts must be enough for the entity or trust reasonably to anticipate being brought into court in Florida to defend the claims brought against it.
+But contacts must be enough for the entity or trust reasonably to anticipate being brought into court in Florida to defend the claims brought against it.
 Id. at 475-76.
 Caiazzo v.
 American Royal Arts Corp., 73 So.
-3d 245, 255-56 (Fla.
+3d 245 (Fla.
 4th DCA 2011) (defendant could reasonably anticipate being sued in Florida based on the extent of its website business originating in Florida, and posting on its website of allegedly defamatory statements targeted into Florida at a competitor’s business headquartered in Florida, to damage the competitor’s reputation).

-The nonresident must have “fair warning” a particular activity may subject it to Florida jurisdiction.
+Further, the nonresident must have “fair warning” a particular activity may subject it to Florida jurisdiction.
 See Madara v.
-Hall, 916 F.2d 1510, 1516 (11th Cir.
+Hall, 916 F. 2d 1510 (11th Cir.
 1990); Potoczek v.
 Patrick, Case No. 3:19-cv-03452-TKW-HTC (ND Fla.
 February 25, 2020)(by advertising the aircraft to a Florida resident, negotiating the sale of the aircraft with him, and delivering the aircraft to him in Florida, non-Floridian spouses had “fair warning” their activity would subject them to long-arm jurisdiction in Florida” and the injury to Plaintiff arose from the activities between the plaintiff and defendants in the state of Florida).